buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_TypeOfCurvedTurnout.md

 # PEnum_TypeOfCurvedTurnout

-Enumeration of the different curved turnouts used in railway.
+Enumeration of the different curved turnouts used in railway.<!-- end of definition -->

 ## Items